ryanwith/melchi/readme.md

 - Tables without primary keys automatically get a `melchi_row_id` column added
 - Uses Snowflake's native change tracking capabilities for efficient syncing
 - Supports mixing different CDC strategies across tables based on your needs

-#### Current Limitations
-- Geography and Geometry columns not supported with `standard_stream` due to snowflake limitations
-- Primary keys must be defined in Snowflake (or a `melchi_row_id` will be added)
-- All tables must be replaced together when modifying the transfer configuration
-- You cannot replicate tables with the same schema and column names into duckdb, even if they are in different databases in Snowflake

 ## Contributing